-Denis Wu has conducted research in the areas of international communication, media effects, and political communication.
+Denis Wu is a professor of communication specialized in international communication, media effects, and political communication.
 He has won research prizes, grants, and published widely in respected journals, including Communication Research, Journal of Communication, and Journalism & Mass Communication Quarterly.
-Additionally, he has co-authored three books on the interplay between media and politics: Media, Politics, and Asian Americans (Hampton Press, 2009), The Media Are Ill: The Symptoms and Solutions of Taiwanese News Environment (Chuliu Publisher, 2013), and Image and Emotion in Voter Decisions: The Affect Agenda (Lexington Books, 2015).
-He is active in service – for example, serving on BU’s diversity and inclusion task force (2015) and as head of the Mass Communication and Society division of the Association for Education in Journalism and Mass Communication (AEJMC).
-Currently, he sits on the editorial boards of Journalism & Mass Communication Quarterly; Journalism and Communication Monographs; and Journal of Political Marketing.
-He has given talks in various countries, including France, the Netherlands, Taiwan, and the U.K. At Boston University, he has offered classes in communication theory, research methods, international communication, and public opinion.
-He enjoys tremendously working with students and is particularly proud of their achievements.
+He co-authored three books on the interplay between media and politics, including Media, Politics, and Asian Americans (Hampton Press, 2009) and Image and Emotion in Voter Decisions: The Affect Agenda (Lexington Books, 2015).
+He is keen on service, for example, having served as head of the Mass Communication and Society division of the Association for Education in Journalism and Mass Communication (AEJMC); also, he is serving on the editorial boards of Communication Monographs; Journalism & Mass Communication Quarterly; Journalism and Communication Monographs; and Journal of Political Marketing.
+At Boston University, his regularly offers classes in media theory, international communication, and research methods.
+He enjoys tremendously working with students on research projects and is profoundly proud of their achievements.

 - PhD, Mass Communication, University of North Carolina at Chapel Hill

 - MA, Communication, University of Pennsylvania